frap129/OpenQ1/docs/Installation.md

 In Fluidd, go to settings and add a new camera.
 You can leave all of the settings default, other than setting a name.
 Once added, the camera should appear on the dashboard.
 If it does not, try rebooting the printer.

 ### Calibrate Z Offset
 Unlike the stock firmware, you must manually run Z offset calibration.
-This step is not optional.
+This step is not optional, unless you plan on using the paper test instead.
 See the explanation and guide here: [Calibrating Z Offset](./Calibrating-Z-Offset.md).

+### Change Slicer Settings
+OpenQ1 makes some changes to the `PRINT_START` and `PRINT_END` macros that don't always behave well with the default slicer settings.
+It is recommended that you change them, following the guide here: [Slicer Setup](./Slicer-Setup.md).